Rested & Awake

 Departure anytime until 2PM

 Price: The deposit covers all costs for the retreat except for teaching fees.
-At the end of the retreat you will have the opportunity to provide dana, a teaching gift that is offered and recieved in a spirit of generosity and gratitude.
+At the end of the retreat you will have the opportunity to provide dana, a teaching gift that is offered and received in a spirit of generosity and gratitude.
 It can be offered directly or anonymously and is meant to reflect your honest ability to give.
-Suggested average donation is $200 but it's understood that some people will offer less and others more based on their financial situation.
+Suggested average donation for waged earners is $200 but it's understood that some people will offer less and others more based on their financial situation.

 More guidelines for Dana pratice will be provided upon registration.